QualiTorque/terraform-provider-torque/docs/resources/space_resource.md

 page_title: "torque_space_resource Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Creation of a new Torque space with associated entities (users, repos, ect...)
+  Creation of a new Torque space with associated entities (users, repos, etc...)
 ---

 # torque_space_resource (Resource)

-Creation of a new Torque space with associated entities (users, repos, ect...)
+Creation of a new Torque space with associated entities (users, repos, etc...)